Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Introduction

-Various studies have been devoted to the controllability of underactuated systems with internal controls (see \cite{Alabau-Boussouira et al (2017),Burgos and de Teresa (2010),Crepeau and Prieur (2008),Duprez and Lissy (2016),Guerrero (2007)}).
-These reveal several difficulties increasing with the number of the states and with the number of distinct diffusion coefficients as a result of the notion of \emph{algebraic solvability} (see \cite{Steeves et al (2019)}).
-The problem of internal stabilization (via distributed control) of such systems runs deep, see for instance \cite{Barbu (2010),Coron (2007),Munteanu (2019)}, see also \cite{Christofides (1998)}.
-Similar complications arise in boundary controllability and stabilizability studies, see \cite{Ammar-Khodja et al (2011)}.
-It is also revealed that the problem of boundary controllability for the vector parabolic case is significantly more difficult than the internal one (distributed control in a part of the domain), see \cite{Fernandez-Cara et al (2010)}.
-In fact, an underactuated boundary control system is \emph{null controllable} when the diffusion coefficients are identical (Theorem 6.1 in \cite{Ammar-Khodja et al (2011)}).
-However, for distinct diffusion coefficients and more than $2$ coupled equations, the problem becomes more intricate.
-Some answers to somehow dual to stabilization problems of distributed observer design with less observations than the number of the states and in the presence of distinct diffusion coefficients have been given in \cite{Kitsos et al (2021a)}, while in \cite{Kitsos et al (2021b)} and in Chapter 3 of \cite{Kitsos (2020)}, the cases of $3$ and $m$ linear inhomogeneous hyperbolic coupled PDEs were studied.
-In these works, appropriate infinite-dimensional state transformations solving operator Sylvester equations were introduced to deal with distinct elements on the diagonal of the coefficient of systems' differential operators requiring the use of higher-order spatial derivatives as measurements in order to yield Lyapunov stabilization of the observer error. {We may refer to \cite{Alabau-Boussouira (2002)} for the case of underactuated coupled hyperbolic systems and to \cite{Alabau-Boussouira (2013),Alabau-Boussouira (2014),Alabau-Boussouira (2015)} for the case of underactuated hyperbolic and parabolic coupled cascade systems. }
+Various studies have been devoted to the controllability of underactuated systems with internal controls \cite{Burgos and de Teresa (2010),Crepeau and Prieur (2008),Duprez and Lissy (2016),Guerrero (2007)}.
+These manifest several difficulties which become more complicated with the number of the states and with the number of distinct diffusion coefficients as a result of the notion of \emph{algebraic solvability} \cite{Steeves et al (2019)}.
+The problem of internal stabilization (via distributed control) of such systems runs deep (see for instance \cite{Barbu (2010),Coron (2007),Munteanu (2019)}, see also \cite{Christofides (1998)}).
+Similar complications arise in boundary controllability and stabilizability studies \cite{Ammar-Khodja et al (2011)}.
+It is also revealed that the problem of boundary controllability for the vector parabolic case is significantly more difficult than the internal one (distributed control in a part of the domain) see \cite{Fernandez-Cara et al (2010)}.
+It turns out that an underactuated boundary control system is \emph{null controllable} when the diffusion coefficients are identical (see \cite[Th.
+6.1]{Ammar-Khodja et al (2011)}).
+However, for distinct diffusion coefficients and more than two coupled equations, the problem becomes more intricate.
+Some solutions to distributed observer design problems with fewer observations than the number of the states and with distinct diffusion coefficients, and which demonstrate some degree of duality with regard to stabilization problems, have been given in \cite{Kitsos et al (2021a)}, while in \cite{Kitsos et al (2021b)} and in \cite[Ch.
+3]{Kitsos (2020)}, the cases of three and $m$ linear non-homogeneous hyperbolic coupled PDEs were studied.
+In these works, appropriate infinite-dimensional state transformations solving operator Sylvester equations were introduced to deal with distinct elements on the diagonal of the coefficient of systems' differential operators requiring the use of higher-order spatial derivatives as measurements to yield Lyapunov stabilization of the observer error. {We further refer to \cite{Alabau-Boussouira (2013)} for coupled systems in cascade. }